aristechmarvel/n8n-ai-pitch-screening/README.md

 | Good pitches scored below 5 (false negatives) | 0 | |
 | CEO screening time at about 50 pitches per week | About 5 hours down to under 1 hour | |

 **Time-saving assumption:** manual triage at roughly 6 minutes per pitch (4 to screen, 2 to reply) is about 5 hours for 50 pitches.
-With PitchGate, the CEO reads a 5-minute daily digest and spends about 5 minutes on each of the top 5 picks, roughly 50 minutes a week.
+With this system, the CEO reads a 5-minute daily digest and spends about 5 minutes on each of the top 5 picks, roughly 50 minutes a week.

 ### How to measure